What Does Education for Women Mean?

 In 1880 the first female coeds began attending the University of Kentucky, known then as State College.

-Although women began attending UK in 1880, they received certificates from the Normal Department of the school's education program.
+Although women began attending UK in 1880, they received certificates from the Normal Department of the school's education program and not bachelor's degrees.

 In 1888, Belle Clement Gunn became the first woman to graduate from UK with a Bachelor's degree.